This preschool in Alaska changed lives for parents and kids alike. Why did it have to close?

 Saying goodbye one last time

 In May, the Meadow Lakes children came and went for the last time.
 Class started with routines that had become familiar.
-The children sang a song to learn the days of the week, set to the tune of the “Addams Family” theme.
-They talked about the weather — that day it was rainy — then lined up to wash their hands before sitting down at a pair of long tables for breakfast.
+The children sang a song to learn the days of the week.
+They talked about the rainy weather, then washed their hands.

-In a school day, there was so much more than met the eye.
-Every activity was loaded with lessons large and small.
+Every activity was loaded with lessons.
 As they talked about the calendar — it was May 6 — they practiced saying “sixth.”
-Teacher Lisa Benson-Nuyen instructed them to “pretend your tongue is a little turtle head, sticking out of the shell.”
-She taught them, too, that the last day of school could bring a mix of emotions.
+Teacher Lisa Benson-Nuyen taught them, too, that the last day of school could bring a mix of emotions.

 “For some people, that’s a happy face.
 For other people, … that’s a sad face,” Benson-Nuyen said.

 At breakfast, the children learned blueberries do not belong in their ears.
-Then came tooth-brushing and play time.
-All these routines were built to help children feel secure and learn responsibility.
-And every conflict with a classmate marked an opportunity to teach children how to interact with one another and how to manage their emotions.
-It’s why the classroom had a “comfort corner,” a cozy space with pillows where at least one student was often curled up.

 That last week, there were small signs things were coming to a close.
 The classroom walls, still brightly decorated, were no longer draped with student art.
-Teachers began talking about what to do with class pets.
 On the final day, staff tried to keep things cheerful and celebratory, even as they struggled to maintain composure.
-They painted the students’ hair bright colors and had a dance party.

 Eryn Martin, the program office assistant, called out to Mitchell as she left for the last time: “Good luck, Kendra!
 You’ve been working really hard and I’m proud of you.”

-Martin, herself a Head Start graduate and alumna parent, had been crying on and off all day, and her cheeks were once again wet with tears.
+Martin, herself a Head Start graduate and alumna parent, had been crying.
 Willow Palmer practiced what she learned in the classroom — when people are upset, she can help comfort them.
 The 5-year-old rushed back into the classroom, then reemerged with a neon-green stuffed frog.
 She gave it to Martin.
 Then she leaned in and gave her a hug, too.

 On the playground that day, some students released butterflies they had been watching for weeks inside their classrooms, as they emerged from cocoons.
-Now they were full-grown.
-They flew away in the crisp spring air — away from the school, and into the unknown.
+They flew away in the crisp spring air.

 The Associated Press’ education coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.